LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 ### Analysis of pupil diameter
-Analysis of pupil diameter was carried out as in Experiment 1: trials epoched from −0.5 to 6 seconds, linear interpolation of eye blinks, per-trial baseline subtraction and per-subject division by standard deviation of pupil size.
+Analysis of pupil diameter was carried out as in Experiment 1: trials epoched from −0.5 to 6 s, linear interpolation of eye blinks, per-trial baseline subtraction and per-subject division by standard deviation of pupil size.
 Deconvolution and statistical analysis of normalized pupil size data was also carried out identically to Experiment 1.